Runtime API

 }

-For a comprehensive overview of the available Public API endpoints, refer to the API Reference section.
+For a comprehensive overview of the available Runtime API endpoints, refer to the [API Reference](https://docs.reflag.com/api/public-api/public-api-reference) section.